richardbaihe/openai_GPT/README.md

 # OpenAI-GPT

 Language model pretraining for NLU with [openai_gpt](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).

-Note: coded of pretraining are published in this repository, while the pre-trained models are private and cannot be published on my own desire.
+Note: codes of pretraining are published in this repository, while the pre-trained models are private and cannot be published on my own desire.
 You can train your own model with your GPU Cluster and monolingual data.

 ## 1. Environment